keyboardDrummer/Miksilo/docs/_docs/grammar/bigrammar.md

 ---
-title: BiGrammar
+title: Related work
-category: Grammar
+category: BiGrammar
-order: 1
+order: 4
 ---

 Blender's metalanguage for everything syntax related is called BiGrammar, which defines both a parser and a printer at the same time.
 The techniques underlying this are similar to those described in the paper [Invertible Syntax Descriptions: Unifying Parsing and Pretty Printing](http://www.informatik.uni-marburg.de/~rendel/unparse/rendel10invertible.pdf).